Joshmantova/Spotify-EDA-in-Python/README.md

 # Spotify-EDA-in-Python
-## Data exploration of the top 50 listened to songs on Spotify.

 # Summary of data:
 * Data includes 13 features of the top 50 listened to songs on Spotify.